SIAI-Marchetti SF.260: Philippines

 In the early 1970s, an order was placed for 48 SF.260s (32 SF.260M; 16 SF.260W).
 The first six were delivered in May 1973, replacing the Beech T-34A Mentor with 100th Training Wing at Fernando Air Base.

 The 15th Strike Wing on airbase Sangley Point received the SF.260W Warrior as an addition to the North American T-28 Trojans.
 They were possibly used in combat against rebel forces in the south of the Philippines.
 But little is known about its service life.
 In the early 1980s, the surviving Warriors were disarmed and transferred to the training role with 100th Training Wing.

 The Philippines Air Force signed with Agusta a contract for the delivery of 18 SF.260TP turboprops on 31 December 1991, replacing the SF.260M/W in the training role.
 The first SF.260TP was noted in country on 1 July 1993.

 Under "Project Layang" the Philippines Air Force plans to upgrade 18 SF.260M/W aircraft to the SF.260TP standard, by replacing the Lycoming piston engine with the Allison 250-B17D turboprop engine and newer avionics.
 The first upgraded SF.260 was delivered in 1996, no further details are available.

 The Philippines has finalized a deal with Alenia Aermacchi for 18 new-build SF.260F primary/basic trainers.
 All 18 were delivered by Aermacchi Italy which was locally assembled by Aerotech Industries Philippines by April 2011.

 Six Warriors were sold to Burkina Faso via Belgium in 1986.

 Rhodesia

 Despite an arms embargo, two batches of SF.260 aircraft were delivered in 1977.
-Because of the embargo several buying teams were travelling the world looking for suitable equipment.
-Through various routes, 17 SF.260C and 14 SF.260W aircraft arrived.
-The former to be used in the training role, while the warriors were being used for light attack duties and escort of convoys.
+Because of the embargo, several buying teams travelled the world looking for suitable equipment.
+Through various routes, 17 SF.260C and 14 SF.260W aircraft arrived, the former to be used in the training role, while the warriors were being used for light attack duties and escort of convoys.

-In 1984–85 reportedly eight SF.260Ws were converted to SF.260TP standard by replacing the piston engine with a turboprop engine.
+In 1984–85, reportedly eight SF.260Ws were converted to SF.260TP standard by replacing the piston engine with a turboprop engine.